-5.33 5.30 If needed, Products should be packed in a way to avoid breakage, contamination and theft.
+5.30 Products should be packed in a way to avoid breakage, contamination and theft.
 The packing should be adequate to maintain the storage conditions of the product during transport.
-The containers in which medicinal products are shipped should be sealed and appropriately labelled.
+The containers in which medicinal products are shipped should be sealed.